 An old man smokes a water pipe of tobacco, then joins a young guy slouched on a mat in the corner of this flame-lit room.

-With a needle, the young man nurtures a sticky black ball on the bulb-end of the pipe as it draws across the candle and as the old man lies relaxed on his side, head on pillow, inhaling from the slender wooden stem, sucking up that soothing, bittersweet tingle.
+With a needle, the young man nurtures a sticky black ball on the bulb-end of the pipe as it draws across the candle and as the old man lies relaxed on his side.
+Head on the pillow, he inhales from the slender wooden stem, sucking up the soothing, bittersweet tingle.

-Hmong society condones the use of opium among elderly people (with the help of the drug they slip away in a peaceful euphoria, rather than enduring a painful decay.
+Hmong condone the use of opium among elderly people (with the help of the drug they can pass into a peaceful euphoria, rather than enduring a painful decay).

-In recent years the Vietnamese Government and the United Nations have been trying to eradicate Hmong opium cultivation, replacing it with alternative cash crops, and enticing change with the building of infrastructure in the remote mountain regions.
+In recent years, the Vietnamese Government and the United Nations have been trying to eradicate Hmong opium cultivation, replacing it with alternative cash crops.
+Building infrastructure to entice change in the remote mountain regions.

 Around midnight, I’m slouched on a bed in the corner of his communal room.

-Meanwhile Si and another woman sit sewing, eyes fixed to the needle and cloth as they talk by lantern light.
+Meanwhile Si and another woman sit sewing, eyes fixed on the needle and cloth as they talk by lantern light.

 In the far corner, a man and woman lie curled towards one another with flame and pipe working between them.

 My friends Adam and Mo have retired to the room next door.
 I hear them talking, but not what they talk about, for Adam’s portable plays dreamy, ambient-trance.